SHasan96/collatz-conjecture-project/README.md

 # COLLATZ CONJECTURE PROJECT

 In this project we display the ten smallest positive integers (provided there are ten or more) with the longest Collatz sequence lengths in a given range.
 If we get integers with the same sequence length we only keep the smallest integer.
+So, in case there are less than 10 integers with different Collatz sequence lengths, we will only display them.

 ## The program flow